 Whatever the reason, blood transfusions are one of the most common hospital procedures.

 While transfusions are common, there's a lot more to them than just taking blood from one person and using it to help someone else.
-Each unit of blood goes through a dozen tests to check for infectious diseases and establish the blood type.
+It's very important to keep the blood supply safe.
+So, each unit of blood goes through many tests to check for infectious diseases and establish the blood type.

 It might seem like blood is blood — it all looks pretty much the same to the naked eye.
 But although all blood contains the same basic components (red cells, white cells, platelets, and plasma), not everyone has the same types of markers on the surface of their red blood cells.
 These markers (also called antigens) are proteins and sugars that our bodies use to identify the blood cells as belonging in our own system.